Giant Domain Walls and Intrinsic Heterogeneity in 214 Cuprate Superconductors

 Considering Fig.~\ref{1}c, we construct a microscopic model for the evolution of the tilt order parameter across these domains.
 The strain profile shows a smooth transition from positive to negative $\Gamma_{4}^{+}$ through extended regions where $\Gamma_{4}^{+}$ approaches zero.
 This behaviour is consistent with a continuous rotation of the tilt, for example a sequence such as X$_{3}^{+}$($a;0$)$|$X$_{3}^{+}$($a;a$)$|$X$_{3}^{+}$($0;a$).
-A microscopic (crystallographic) picture for these possible domain evolutions is given in the SI (Fig. S5).
+Between the LTO domains and the LTT domain wall centre, the octahedral tilt gradually changes direction, potentially passing through a region that can be described with $Pccn$ symmetry, which is a common subgroup of LTO and LTT.
+A microscopic (crystallographic) picture for these possible domain evolutions is given in the Supplemental Material \cite{Supplemental_Material} (Fig.~\ref{dw}).
 The presence of local tetragonal character is consistent with early structural studies on related cuprates \cite{zhu_tetragonal-orthorhombic_1994, horibe_direct_2000, braden_characterization_1992, horibe_microstructure_1997} which suggest that ideally sharp orthorhombic twin walls are unlikely because they would require the CuO$_6$ octahedra to tilt abruptly in orthogonal directions, resulting in a high interfacial energy.
 Instead, extended boundaries are expected, in which the tilt pattern gradually transitions from orthorhombic to tetragonal at the wall centre.
 TEM measurements on LBCO estimated the width of these tetragonal regions to be around 100 \AA~, while neutron diffraction indicated larger values of a few hundred \AA~based on superstructure peak broadening \cite{zhu_tetragonal-orthorhombic_1994}.
 Consistently, Landau-type free-energy models for LBCO predict that the central region of such walls should adopt LTT-like character rather than revert to the HTT phase \cite{cai_theory_1994}.

 Anomalously wide and structurally coherent walls have been increasingly recognised in ferroic materials, but not widely discussed in superconducting materials.
 In Ca$_3$Ti$_2$O$_7$, infrared nano-spectroscopy revealed 60 -- 100 nm wide ferroelastic walls, attributed to a gradual rotation of the octahedral tilt and rotation order parameters \cite{smith_infrared_2019}.
 Similarly, N\'eel-like ferroelectric domain walls, where the polarisation rotates rather than vanishes, have been predicted and observed in systems such as BaTiO$_3$ \cite{yudin_anomalously_2015, lee_hidden_2017}.
 These examples support a broader understanding of wide domain boundaries as intrinsic structural features that can serve as functionally active elements \cite{xia_giant_2024, aird_sheet_1998}.